pay monthly website vs pay up front websites

 Limited Support

 Pay upfront websites might not include the same level of ongoing support and assistance provided by pay monthly arrangements.
-Businesses that encounter technical challenges or require updates might need to rely on their own resources or hire external help, which can lead to additional costs and potential disruptions.
+Businesses that encounter technical challenges or require updates might need to rely on their own resources or hire external help, leading to additional costs and potential disruptions.

 Less Flexibility in Changing Needs